One in three people admit to only washing their bed sheets once a year

 But it looks like not all of us agree, as a whopping one in three Brits have admitted to only washing their bed sheets once a year.

-The survey of 2,000 people, by Hammonds Furniture, revealed that 30% of the participants only put their sheets in the wash once a year or less.
+The 2020 survey of 2,000 people, by Hammonds Furniture, previously revealed that 30% of the participants only put their sheets in the wash once a year or less.

 When it comes to jeans, 18% said they only washed them once a year or less, while 13% only clean their hoodies every 12 months.

-And it looks like the UK is divided when it comes to washing habits as one in seven people in Belfast revealed they wash their underwear after TEN wears, while one in five also said the same about their socks.
+Shockingly, one in seven people in Belfast revealed they wash their underwear after 10 wears, while one in five also said the same about their socks.

-Those in Newcastle-Upon-Tyne are seemingly more clean as 50% of residents wash their t-shirts after every use.
+Those in Newcastle-Upon-Tyne are seemingly more concerned about their laundry as 50% of residents wash their T-shirts after every use.

 As for age groups, 17% of millennials wash their clothes after one wear, compared to just 13% of 65+ year-olds.